bakhtovar/News-App/README.md

 ## License

-This project is licenced under the MIT License, see more [license](https://github.com/bakhtovar/News-App/blob/news/LICENSE.md)
+This project is licensed under the MIT License, see more [license](https://github.com/bakhtovar/News-App/blob/news/LICENSE.md).

 ## Important